onixgod/Phishing-Attack-Simulation/README.md

-# Phishing Attack Simulation with Gophish and Poste.io

-## Objective

-This project showcases the setup and execution of a **controlled phishing simulation lab** using **Gophish** and **Poste.io**.
-The goal is to safely explore how phishing attacks work and strengthen cybersecurity skills in a hands-on environment.

-**Key Objectives:**
-- Conduct realistic phishing campaigns in a controlled lab setting
-- Understand the functionality and capabilities of phishing tools
-- Learn how phishing attacks are implemented in real-world scenarios
-- Enhance cybersecurity and technical skillsets through practical experience

 ---

-## Acknowledgments

-Special thanks to **@Sandra (With.Sandra's YouTube Channel)** for the inspiration and guidance that helped shape this project.
-Additional gratitude to **hailbytes.com** for their advanced tutorials, which enabled the transition from an introductory lab to a **live email testing environment**.
+title: "Phishing Attack Simulation Lab"
+description: "A step-by-step phishing lab using Gophish, Poste.io, and Kamatera cloud"
+author: "Your Name"
+date: 2025-07-13
+layout: default
 ---

+# Phishing Attack Simulation Lab with Gophish & Poste.io

+## Overview

+This lab simulates a **real-world phishing attack** in a safe and isolated environment.
+The objective is to understand phishing tactics, how malicious actors operate, and how defenders can detect and prevent such attacks using **Gophish** and **Poste.io**.

+---

+## Learning Goals

+- Design and run realistic phishing campaigns
+- Explore the capabilities of phishing infrastructure (Gophish + Mail server)
+- Simulate user interactions with phishing emails and landing pages
+- Improve your incident response and detection skills
+- Analyze results and extract key insights from captured credentials and clicks

+---

-## Skills Developed
+## Skills Gained

+### 🛠Technical Skills
+- Linux server setup and hardening
+- Docker containerization and networking
+- Cloud VM provisioning (Kamatera)
+- Mail server configuration with Poste.io
+- Firewall and network rule management

+### Cybersecurity Skills
+- Phishing campaign design
+- Security awareness simulation
+- Threat emulation and red team testing
+- Detection strategy validation

+---

 ### Technical Skills
 - **Virtualisation Management**: Proxmox VE setup and VM provisioning